gbouras13/hybracter_benchmarking/get_fastqs.md

 rasusa -i SRR26162850_1.fastq.gz -i SRR26162850_2.fastq.gz --coverage 100 --genome-size $GENOME_SIZE -o SRR26162850_100x_1.fastq.gz  -o SRR26162850_100x_2.fastq.gz
 ```

-* SRR26162836 no subsampling done actual coverage is 77.65x
+* SRR26162836 no subsampling was actually done, the estimated coverage was 77.65x
-* SRR26162827 no subsampling done actual coverage is 58.22x
+* SRR26162827 no subsampling was actually done, the estimated coverage was 58.22x
-* SRR26162828 no subsampling done actual coverage is 61.95x
+* SRR26162828 no subsampling was actually done, the estimated coverage was 61.95x
-* SRR26162829 no subsampling done actual coverage is 79.96x
+* SRR26162829 no subsampling was actually done, the estimated coverage was 79.96x
-* SRR26162830 no subsampling done actual coverage is 86.12x
+* SRR26162830 no subsampling was actually done, the estimated coverage was 86.12x
-* SRR26162831 no subsampling done actual coverage is 43.19x
+* SRR26162831 no subsampling was actually done, the estimated coverage was 43.19x
-* SRR26162832 no subsampling done actual coverage is 71.97x
+* SRR26162832 no subsampling was actually done, the estimated coverage was 71.97x
-* SRR26162833 no subsampling done actual coverage is 62.42x
+* SRR26162833 no subsampling was actually done, the estimated coverage was 62.42x
-* SRR26162847 no subsampling done actual coverage is 65.02x
+* SRR26162847 no subsampling was actually done, the estimated coverage was 65.02x
-* SRR26162849 no subsampling done actual coverage is 61.22x
+* SRR26162849 no subsampling was actually done, the estimated coverage was 61.22x
-* SRR26162850 no subsampling done actual coverage is 40.72x
+* SRR26162850 no subsampling was actually done, the estimated coverage was 40.72x